Home » Kitchen » Pantry Staples, Substitutions, Kitchen Tips + Tools » Tips to Reduce and Stop Food Waste

 Grocery Shopping

-Shop your pantry, refrigerator and freezer before you go to the grocery store!
-If I had done this a little better I wouldn’t have 3 partially open, expensive bottles of maple syrup sitting in my pantry.
-And guess what, we don’t ever use maple syrup so I’m now trying to find ways to use it up!
+Shop your pantry, refrigerator, and freezer before you go to the grocery store!
+If I had done this a little better, I wouldn’t have three partially open, expensive bottles of maple syrup sitting in my pantry.
+And guess what?
+We don’t ever use maple syrup, so I’m now trying to find ways to use it up!

 Shop more often instead of stocking up.
-Although you will be going to the store more, you will not stock your fridge with things you have purchased and then forget what is in there.
+Although you will go to the store more, you will not stock your fridge with things you have purchased and then forget what is there.

 Compost your Food Waste